First Snow

-Way up north in the woods of Maine we had our first snow.
-For most of us, it was a wake-up call that winter is here.
+Way up north in the woods of Maine we have experienced several snowstorms this winter.
 Snow blankets our garden, tucked to bed in the warmth of October days.
 We planted 200 tulip bulbs and patted the soil in a sign of farewell.
 My husband planted winter wheat that grew in the rich composted soil.
 Green sprouts waved in the wind.
 Could a plant really grow in late autumn here in New England?

 Our warm, sunny fall felt like a trick.
 New Englanders waited for the other shoe to drop, for the Montreal Express to bluster into town.
 That expectation is always met.